 Vodka or gin, dirty or dry—no matter how you like your Martini, all will end up in the same Martini glass.
 But nowadays, these glasses aren't confined to the traditional V-shaped style.
 "There are no hard rules here," says Heather Perkins, bar manager of DiAnoia's Eatery in Pittsburgh.
 There are rounded Nick and Nora glasses, cut crystal glasses, and vintage-inspired coupes, and all will do an excellent job of holding a Martini.

-Best Overall: Riedel Nick & Nora Cocktail Glass
+Riedel Nick and Nora Cocktail Glasses

 "Riedel’s Nick and Nora glasses are my personal favorite Martini glass," says Adam Rowe, bar manager of Leon’s Full Service in Decatur, Ga.
 These glasses were made in collaboration with spirits expert Zane Harris, after years of research to create the perfect glass for every cocktail.